-High blood pressure and diabetes can injure an artery, which can often affect a single nerve.
-The underlying condition should be treated.
+Some medical conditions make nerves more prone to injury.
+For example, high blood pressure and diabetes can injure an artery, which can often affect a single nerve.
+So, the underlying condition should be treated.

 - Physical therapy exercises to maintain muscle strength

 Mononeuropathy may be disabling and painful.
-If the cause of the nerve dysfunction can be found and successfully treated, a full recovery is possible and even likely in some cases.
+If the cause of the nerve dysfunction can be found and successfully treated, a full recovery is possible in some cases.

-The amount of disability varies from no disability to partial or complete loss of movement or sensation.
-Nerve pain may be uncomfortable and may last for a long time.
+Nerve pain may be uncomfortable and last for a long time.

 - Deformity, loss of tissue mass